Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

 - `<h2>My Super Dope Web Page</h2>`
 - `<h3>My Super Dope Web Page</h3>`

-- Lets publish our web page by selecting <mark>Google Chrome</mark> on the Visual Studio standard tool bar.
+- Lets publish our web page by selecting <mark>Google Chrome</mark> on the Visual Studio standard toolbar.

 - Your Chrome browser will open, and your index page will be displayed.